The Cable Car Home Page

 The Birth of the Cable Car - 150 Years

-August and September 2023 will mark the 150th anniversary (Sesquicentennial) of the birth of cable traction on the Clay Street Hill Railroad We see an image looking west on Clay Street at the terminal of the Clay Street Hill Railroad.
+August and September 2023 marked the 150th anniversary (Sesquicentennial) of the birth of cable traction on the Clay Street Hill Railroad We see an image looking west on Clay Street at the terminal of the Clay Street Hill Railroad.
 One part of a stereoscope view..
 (Image Source: OpenSFHistory / wnp24.224a.jpg).

 cshrr Clay and Kearny